kilroy-code/rules/README.md

 }
 Rule.rulify(Callbacks.prototype);
 ```
-If there is an assignment (including a reset) of _a_, then _data_ will correctly be recomputed because a was referenced dynamically within the Rule formula execution, where data is return.
+If there is an assignment (including a reset) of _a_, then _data_ will correctly be recomputed because _a_ was referenced dynamically within the Rule formula execution, where data is returned.
 However, the callback happens later, while Rules are not being tracked.
 The Rule _b_ will therefore not be tracked as being required for _data_, and an assignment or reset of _b_ will not recompute the _data_.

 The correct way to do this is to split the database operation into two Rules: